How to Vacuum Water with a Shop-Vac (Complete Guide)

 1. Empty Contents of the Shop-Vac

 Make sure the vacuum is unplugged.
 Open the Shop-Vac by unlatching the clips on the sides of the canister.
 If there is a bag inside the wet/dry vacuum, remove it.
-If there is dust and dirt in the dry bag, this can be emptied into a trash bag and discarded.
+If there are dust and dirt in the dry bag, this can be emptied into a trash bag and discarded.

 2. Check the Filter of the Shop-Vac